OK, so you’ve gotten past the headline.

 b) you know having a dog means dealing with poop.
 (But they’re worth it!)

-As gross as stool eating (aka coprophagia) is to humans, it’s actually a common habit of many dogs.
+As gross as stool eating is to humans, it’s actually a common habit of many dogs.

-But the possible reasons for why dogs find their poop and/or the poop of others akin to a highly prized delicacy vary a wide spectrum from behavioral to medical in nature.
+The possible reasons why dogs find poop akin to a highly prized delicacy vary … including behavioral to medical in nature.

-While poop eating may be something as simple as boredom … it can actually also be something more complex like diabetes.
+Poop eating may be something as simple as boredom … or it may be related to a health issue like diabetes.

 Why Do Dogs Eat Poop?

-First, let’s begin with possible medical reasons that could be leading your dog to eat poop.
+First, let’s begin with possible medical reasons that may cause your dog to eat poop.

 1. Enzyme deficiency